Brandywine Books

 Did the Lord Teach Us Nothing?

-I like this passage from Lars' book, The Year of the Warrior, in which the hero is talking to his blind friend, Helge:
+The Year of the Warrior, in which the hero is talking to his blind friend, Helge:

 . . .
 I told Helge about Eyvind Ragnvaldsson.
 "He says the world is an illusion, subject to shaping by those who've trained themselves in secret truths.
 It's heresy, of course--buut that knife passed straight through his body.
 I saw it.
 It jarred me, friend.
 I'll say this to you, and to no other living man: Suppose we misunderstood our Lord?
 Suppose He rose from the dead because He knew that the world of things is but a dream and so was able to impose His will on the dream?"